wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_capstone.md

 <object class="figure" type="image/svg+xml" width="500" data="{{ site.baseurl }}/public/img/workflows/workflow_capstone.svg">Capstone scenario</object>

-The 4-task worklow needs to be executed on a 2-host platform, with all workflow data hosted at a remote storage site.
+The 4-task workflow needs to be executed on a 2-host platform, with all workflow data hosted at a remote storage site.
 The first task of the workflow is a data-parallel task; 20% of its sequential execution time cannot be parallelized (i.e., $\alpha = 0.8$).